GerritErpenstein/ionic2-custom-icons/README.md

 ```
 A set of *Sass/CSS* rules comes along with directive, which allows adding icons to default  *Ionic 2* components like buttons and list items.

-~**Notice:** Please be aware that there are serious reasons to not use icon fonts at all.
+<sub>**Notice:** Please be aware that there are serious reasons to not use icon fonts at all.
 See [here](https://sarasoueidan.com/blog/icon-fonts-to-svg/#recommended-reading) for further discussions.
-But as the Ionic 2 team prefers icon fonts over other solutions, this is also the path I have chosen.~
+But as the Ionic 2 team prefers icon fonts over other solutions, this is also the path I have chosen.</sub>

 Installation
 ------------------